 - Specify a regular expression to filter files in the

-LOCATIONdirectory. - Only files that match the regular expression are read; unmatched files are skipped.
+LOCATIONdirectory. - Only files that match the regular expression will be read.
+Files that do not match will be skipped.

 - If you do not specify

-PATTERN, all files in the directory are read by default.
+PATTERN, all files in the directory will be read by default.

 Partitioning